mvolkmann/blog/src/swift-ui.md

   - touch and hold an item to edit
   - swipe to scroll
   - SwiftUI creates this with TODO
+    TODO: Is this supported in SwiftUI?
+Maybe UIKit is required.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/image-views/",